void-loop/mconverter-blog/articles/web_share_target_api.md

 ---
 title: Using the Web Share Target API in File Converter PWA
 description: Allowing for a new, easier way to choose files – previously inaccessible for web apps.
-Learn more about the Web Share Target API and how to receive files from other apps.
+Learn how to receive files from other apps.
 image: mconverter_share_android_static.webp
 image_alt: MConverter in Android's Share Sheet
 date_added: 2022-03-16
-date_updated: 2022-07-04
+date_updated: 2022-07-05
 ---

 *This article originally appeared on our Medium blog.*